Divyanshu-2829/sql-Tadka/README.md

 - **Table Names Section** - Displays supported table names for easy reference.
 Includes a **search bar**.
 - **History Panel** - Stores previously executed queries with their status.
 Also includes a **search bar**.

-> _Currently, only `SELECT` queries are supported.
-More functionalities will be added in future updates._

 ## Directory Structure
 ```